[pageLogInLogOut]

 Marco Salvadè, President of ACIMIT, commented: “The signals coming from the domestic market are encouraging, but concerns about the future remain.
 Demand in Italy is still weak.
 The increase recorded between April and June will need to be confirmed over the course of the year.”

 “On the foreign front,” added Marco Salvadè, “a general climate of uncertainty persists, due not only to U.S. tariffs imposed on the EU, but also to the broader geopolitical situation.
-The 15% duty, combined with a significant depreciation of the euro against the dollar, may have varying negative impacts on our exports to the U.S., depending on the tariff rates applied to other Countries supplying technology to U.S. textile companies.
+The 15% duty, combined with a significant depreciation of the dollar against the euro, may have varying negative impacts on our exports to the U.S., depending on the tariff rates applied to other Countries supplying technology to U.S. textile companies.
 For now, the U.S. remains a key market for our manufacturers: it was the fourth largest in 2024, with a value of over 112 million euros, and it continued to grow in the first four months of 2025 (+3%).
 Also concerning is the weak demand for textile machinery in the two most important markets, China and Turkey.
 Italian sales from January to April 2025 fell by 32% in the Chinese market and by 47% in the Turkish one.”

 More News from Associazione Costruttori Italiani di Macchinario per l Industria Tessile (ACIMIT)